 This problem is exacerbated amongst women, who are 50% more likely to feel unprepared for the future financially than men.

 It’s easy to see why.
-By the time women are in their 50s, they have saved £56,000 for their retirement, just half the amount the £112,000 the average man has saved.¹
+By the time women are in their 50s, they have saved £56,000 for their retirement, just half the amount the £112,000 the average savings a man in the UK has in 2022.¹

 The gender pay gap